CezaryS0/system-for-the-recommendation-of-musical-works/README.md

 <br>
 System for the recommendation of musical works by Cezary Szumerowski

-## General overwiev of the project
+## General overview of the project

 The purpose of this project was to implemented a recommendation engine for the musical works using the content-based filtering.
 <br><br>